akinade/third-party-move-and-improve/Lab100/LabGuide100.md

 Open firefox and navigate to localhost/catalog.
 You should see the setup wizard; all steps in this installation need to be completed before we can move on.
 Follow screenshots below to make sure settings are consistent.
 ![](/./images/9.png "")

-Start the new installation and log in to the MySQL database using the credentials cerated earlier.
+Start the new installation and log in to the MySQL database using the credentials created earlier.
 If values differ from those in the screenshot, please make sure you enter them appropriately.
 ![](/./images/10.png "")

 Set where the www address and web server root directory should be saved